awslabs/llrt/README.md

 ### Option 4: AWS CDK

-You can use [`cdk-lambda-llrt` construct library](https://github.com/tmokmss/cdk-lambda-llrt) to easily deploy LLRT Lambda functions with AWS CDK.
+You can use [`cdk-lambda-llrt` construct library](https://github.com/tmokmss/cdk-lambda-llrt) to deploy LLRT Lambda functions with AWS CDK.

 ```ts
 import { LlrtFunction } from 'cdk-lambda-llrt';